Towards a non-archimedean analytic analog of the Bass-Quillen conjecture: Introduction

 is a pro-isomorphism. \end{thm}

-The proof of Theorem~\ref{thm2} uses a regular model $\sX/K^\circ$ of $A$, i.e.\ resolution of singularities, and ``pro-cdh-descent'' \cite{Mo} for the $K$-theory spectrum of schemes, so it is rather non-elementary.
-Of course for such fields $K$ Theorem~\ref{thm2} comprises Theorem~\ref{thm1}, as there is a surjective determinant map $\det: K_0 \to \Pic$.
+The proof of Theorem~\ref{thm2} uses ``pro-cdh-descent'' \cite{KST,Mo} for the $K$-theory spectrum of schemes and resolution of singularities in the residue characteristic zero case; so it is rather non-elementary.
+Of course, in the cases where Theorem~\ref{thm2} applies it comprises Theorem~\ref{thm1}, as there is a surjective determinant map $\det: K_0 \to \Pic$.

 {\it Acknowledgement.}\\ We would like to thank M.\ van der Put for helpful comments.